FMMT666/launchpad.py/README.md

 ---
 ## Buttons, LED and potentiometer codes, Launch Control XL

-Notice that the two "template" buttons on the top right cannot be controlled (NOP).
+Notice that the two "Templates" buttons on the top right cannot be controlled (NOP).

 ### RAW mode